Solar Control Glass Guide

 Solar Gains

-Solar radiation through glass causes the air temperature in a room to rise, and it is the task of the designer to ensure that this rise in temperature does not cause discomfort to building occupiers by providing appropriate heating, cooling and ventilation schemes to provide comfortable conditions.
+Solar radiation increases indoor air temperature, so designers must ensure it does not cause discomfort to building occupiers by providing appropriate heating, cooling and ventilation schemes to provide comfortable conditions.
 To this end, the designer will have to undertake calculations to assess the effect of various glazing options on the solar heat gains that his ventilation or air conditioning equipment need to cope with, and to choose the best solution for the specific project.
 Solar gain is not the only source of heat which contributes to the ‘total heat’ within a building.
-Other sources include lighting, occupants themselves, electrical equipment etc.
+Other sources include lighting, occupants themselves, electrical equipment etc. The choice of glass type directly affects the solar heat gain coefficient (SHGC) and how much solar energy enters the space

 Solar gains into a building can be determined from a knowledge of the following: